xsscx/srd/dmg/README.md

 # Example DMG for a Sample Cryptex with Toybox Unstripped for Debugging the SRD Command Line Terminal

 -----------
-This is a sample cryptex with various files included as examples.

-Some of the code is compiled to Crash.

-Working code examples already Compiled, Signed and Hand-Rolled with Care into a precious cryptex for your consumption.
+Cryptex with Working code examples already Compiled, Signed and Hand-Rolled with Care into a precious cryptex for your consumption.

 Connect with me if any questions..